Resons to Join CAP Squadron 13

 Becoming a Senior Member of CAP

-The CAP Cadet Program is a year-round program where Cadets fly, learn to lead, hike, camp, get in shape, and push themselves to new heights.
+The CAP Cadet Program is a year-round activity where Cadets learn leadership skills, hike, camp, fly, get physically fit, and push themselves to new heights.
 The experiences a Cadet will gain by participating in the CAP is priceless.
 Cadets who perform well and promote within ranks are even potentially competitive for CAP scholarships for other educational activities.
-If you are considering (and even dreaming about) a career in aviation, space, or the military, CAP’s Cadet Program is for you.
+If you are considering (and even dreaming about) a career in technology, aviation, space, leadership or the military, the CAP Cadet Program is definitely for you!

 To become a cadet, you must be be at least 12 years old and younger than 19.
 (18 and older prospective members may join the Senior Member group of the CAP).
-Cadets usually meet 2 hours per week and one Saturday per month, on average, and also have opportunities to attend leadership encampments, career academies, and other activities during the summer.
+Cadets usually meet 2 hours per week and one Saturday per month, on average.
+Cadets also have opportunities to attend leadership encampments, career academies, and other fun and exciting activities during the summer.
 Our cadets are from diverse backgrounds and have unique interests but come together in a truly special and powerful way.
 Weather our Cadets are varsity football players, dancers or musicians in their away time from School and CAP, they are all CAP Cadets and benefit from a truly unique experience and future this association brings.

 “I am pushing myself to be a better person.”
 Cadet Kristin Miller